 If seen in a graph format, the response rates suffer as more and more users access the WooCommerce store running without Varnish.

-And in case of Varnish configured properly on WooCommerce store, load testing results show that response rates becomes steady as more users access the website.
-Only on the first few visitors the response is high, but when the HTTP requests are cached, the new users experience a smooth response time.
+And in case of Varnish configured properly on WooCommerce store, load testing results show that response rates become steady as more users access the website.
+Only on the first few visitors, the response is high, but when the HTTP requests are cached, the new users experience a smooth response time.